Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

     SNMPv2-MIB::sysLocation.0 = STRING: Nevada, U.S.A. but not Vegas

-We also found what looks like the name of a service. `daloradius`
+We also found what looks like the name of a service. `daloradius`.

-Doing a quick search online, [that's exactly what it is.](https://github.com/lirantal/daloradius.git)
+Doing a quick search online, [that's exactly what it is.](https://github.com/lirantal/daloradius.git).

 Found `/daloradius/app/users/login.php` which will allow me to log into the application.

 Maybe from here we can gather the version of the webserver and look for any CVEs.

 Tried all the default credentials in the README but no luck...

 _~about 2 hours pass~_

 Okay, so i was messing around some more and this is why it's important to double check things.

-`daloradius/app/users/login.php`

-is for regular users.
+`/daloradius/app/users/login.php` is for regular users.

-`daloradius/app/operators/login.php`

-is for admins.
+`/daloradius/app/operators/login.php` is for admins.

 ![daloradius-admin](/static/media/ctf/htb-daloradius.png)

 Anyway...
 It's important to reset the default password after installing one of these dashboards.
 Otherwise _anyone_ could just read the GitHub documentation and log in.

 I found one user named `svcMosh` in the users list.
 The word `Mosh` leads me to believe that the program `Mosh` is involved somehow, but we'll have to see.

 When we go the users page, an `MD5` hash for our user is seemingly right here in the UI.

 `412DD4...` is the first 6 characters of the hash.
 You can see for yourself what the rest of the chracters are.
-We're going to save this into `md5sum.txt`
+We're going to save this into `md5sum.txt`.

     john --wordlist=./rockyou.txt --format=Raw-MD5 ./md5sum.txt

 [John the Ripper](https://www.openwall.com/john/) will make short work of this hash with the `rockyou.txt` wordlist.

 Okay...
-Using those creds with `SSH` doesnt seem to do anything. not with `steve` or `svcmosh`
+Using those creds with `SSH` doesnt seem to do anything. not with `steve` or `svcmosh`.

 maybe this is just something that will come in handy later?

 ...`version 2.2 beta / 03 Jul 2024` so maybe no SQLi like we see on `exploitdb`...

 _~about 2 more hours pass~_

 I WAS BEING DUMB.
-CASE MATTERS
+CASE MATTERS!

 `ssh svcMosh@underpass.htb` with the cracked hash gives us a user on the box.